Pension planning 2026

 Most EU residents recover 90–100% under bilateral treaty.

-Let Hans model this against your specific destination
+Let Nicole model this against your specific destination

 Indicative only.
 Cantonal capital-benefit-tax tariffs are progressive (rate rises with balance) and vary by communal multiplier and marital status.
 Treaty refund depends on destination-country tax position and timing.
 Always verify with the cantonal tax administration and a cross-border tax adviser before acting.